-Domain: E55 Type Range: E55 Type

-Scope note: This property identifies a super-Type to which an E55 Type is related.
+Domain: Range: Quantification: E55 Type E55 Type many to many (0,n:0,n) Scope note: This property identifies a super-Type to which an E55 Type is related.
 It allows Types to be organised into hierarchies.
-This is the sense of "broader term generic dime (E55) has broader term coin (E55)
+This is the sense of "broader term generic (BTG)" as defined in ISO 2788 Examples: dime (E55) has broader term coin (E55)